IACR/conference-template/README.md

 `conduct.php` accordingly.
 Sections that need editing will show up in red on the page because they contain a span with class editMe.

-At this point you should have a working first site, and you should copy your files over to the iacr.org server in the appropriate directory.

 ### Adding your page content to individual pages (`*.php`)

-All pages have included boilerplate content, most of which is commented out.
+All pages have included boilerplate content, some of which is commented out.
 You will need to go through each individual page and edit content that does not pertain to your conference, as well as add your own information.